DKMS-LSL/typeloader/user_manual/ipd_webform.md

 Once you have everyhing filled out, click ``Continue``.

 ## (10) Source Sample Typing Profile
 Fill out the form with the known genotyping results of the other loci of your sample.
 You can copy these from your TypeLoader-generated IPD submission file (they are listed in lines starting with "FT&nbsp;&nbsp;&nbsp;", in the "FT&nbsp;&nbsp;&nbsp;source" section, directly above "FT&nbsp;&nbsp;&nbsp;method").
-Copy these into tje "HLA DNA Typing" part of the form.
+Copy these into the "HLA DNA Typing" part of the form.

 E.g., if you have the line